Skip to content

 What is Domestic Violence?

-Everyone has a right to feel safe and to live free from violence, and the first step is always to seek advice from trusted parties.
+Everyone has a right to feel safe and to live free from violence, and the first step is always to call the police on 000 if you are feeling unsafe.
+Once you have reported the behaviour, you can begin to seek advice from trusted parties.

 How can Coutts help?

 Coutts Lawyers & Conveyancers will deal with your Domestic Violence matter with empathy and compassion.
-We can provide assistance through things like Domestic Violence or Intervention Orders to offer you protection.
+We can provide assistance through orders, like Domestic Violence, to offer you protection.
 A Domestic Violence Order is an order that can protect a person from domestic and family violence by setting out rules that the other person must follow.
 It can help to keep you safe by making it illegal for that person to break those rules or to use or threaten to use domestic and family violence against you.

 It’s normal to feel overwhelmed or unsafe if you have been affected by domestic or family violence.
 Our team, from enquiry through to Court (if required) can assist you at each stage to ensure that you are offered safety and options at each stage of your matter.